Build first, then design

 Condensed — maximum density

-Best for: Internal review, operational use, or travel agents who need to assess a large itinerary at a glance.
+Best for: Internal review, operational use, or travel agents who need to assess a large Journey at a glance.
 Not recommended as the primary layout for travellers.Condensed displays every service as a compact row in a structured list, grouped by day.
 Each row shows the time, category icon, service name, and price.
 Clicking a row expands it inline to show the full service detail.
 A summary footer at the bottom shows the total number of days, services, and overall price.What it shows:

 - One row per service: time, category, title, price